-- a) A capital market institution must not apply for registration of a person to perform a registrable function without the consent of the relevant person. - b) The application for registration must be made on the form prescribed by the Authority. - An applicant for registration becomes subject to these Regulations from submission of the application. - d) An applicant for registration must have passed the qualification examinations required by the Authority, or secured an exemption from the Authority from such requirement. - e) The Authority will specify the examination requirements associated with the registrable functions, together with guidance on eligible qualifications and criteria for an exemption from the required examination. - f) The capital market institution must pay such fees as may be determined by the Authority.
+- a) A capital market institution must not apply for registration of a person to perform a registrable function without the consent of the relevant person. - b) The application for registration must be made on the form prescribed by the Authority. - c) An applicant for registration becomes subject to these Regulations from submission of the application. - d) An applicant for registration to perform compliance officer or MLRO functions on behalf of the capital market institutions must have passed the qualification examinations required by the Authority, or secured an exemption from the Authority from such requirement.

+- e) The Authority will specify the examination requirements associated with the registrable functions, together with guidance on eligible qualifications and criteria for an exemption from the required examination. - f) The capital market institution must pay such fees as may be determined by the Authority. - g) As an exception to the requirement of submitting a registration application in the form prescribed by the Authority, as set out in paragraph (b) of this Article, a capital market institution may-after notifying the Authority-appoint a registered person on behalf of an affiliated capital market institution to perform a similar function that requires registration.